May 10 - May 14

 Please download the Call for Papers for more information.

-Papers must present analysis of initial or final research results or a case study.
-General project descriptions are not appropriate.
+Papers must present analysis of policy, initial or final research results or a case study.
 It is important to highlight actual or expected impact as well as the level of innovation.
 General project descriptions or descriptions of proposed research will not be reviewed.

 It is necessary for the paper submitted to include a unique element that has not previously been published and any previous published materials to be clearly referenced (including material previously published by the authors).